gazebosim/docs/fortress/install_osx.md

 brew install ignition-fortress
 ```

-All libraries should be ready to use and the `ign gazebo` app ready to be executed.
+All libraries should be ready to use and the `ign gazebo -s` server app ready to be executed.

 Head back to the [Getting started](/docs/all/getstarted)
 page to start using Ignition!